ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   group_name
-    Group to which the user will be connected to.
+    Specifies the group to which the user will be connected.

-    The rest of the options in this block will affect this group.
+    The other options in this block apply to this group.

-    If not supplied, RACF will use a default group.
-It is recommended to specify this option when trying to connect a user to a group.
+    If omitted, RACF uses a default group.
+It is recommended to specify this option when connecting a user to a group.

     | **required**: False
     | **type**: str